SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Monotonic State represented using a Dijkstra Monad

 The basic reference type is that of monotonic references, \ls{mref a rel}, which have individual preorders enforced by the preorder on the heaps $\preceq$.
-ML-style references \ls{ref a} are a special case for the trivial preorder that relates all the \ls{a}-values.
+ML-style references \ls{ref a} are a special case for the total preorder that relates all the \ls{a}-values.
 Behind the interface, the references have concrete addresses which are hidden from the user to ensure their unforgeability.
 For reasoning, however, the interface exposes a function \ls{addr_of} that returns an \ls{erased}, computationally irrelevant value that can only be used in specifications, but not branched on in programs, ensuring the abstraction boundary is respected.
 Labeled References uses \ls{addr_of} in the encoding of the labeling mechanism.

 The \ls{MST} effect comes with operations for reading from, writing to, and allocating fresh references.
-The pre-condition of \ls{write} requires the new value to be related to the value of the reference in the previous heap.
+The pre-condition of \ls{write} requires the new value to be related to the value of the reference in the current heap.
 This ensures that the reference evolves according to the preorder of the reference.
-The \ls{write} and \ls{alloc} operations both contain a \ls{modifies} clause in their post-conditions, which is the usual way of specifying that only specific references are allowed to be modified (the footprint of the call, no labels yet).\ifsooner\ch{Can we cite something for modifies?}\fi Specifically, for a set \ls{s} of addresses, \ls{modifies s h_0 h_1} holds if any references contained in \ls{h_0} and not contained in \ls{s} remain unmodified.
+The \ls{write} and \ls{alloc} operations both contain a \ls{modifies} clause in their post-conditions, which is the usual way of specifying that only specific references are allowed to be modified (the footprint of the call). \ifsooner\ch{Can we cite something for modifies?}\fi Specifically, for a set \ls{s} of addresses, \ls{modifies s h_0 h_1} holds if any references contained in \ls{h_0} and not contained in \ls{s} remain unmodified.
 Above, \ls{!\{r\}} is \fstar's syntax for the singleton set containing the address of \ls{r}.
-Notice that the pre-conditions of \ls{read} and \ls{write} require the reference to be contained, yet for simplicity, we often elide this detail from the other sections of the paper. \ca{There is an extra invariant on the heap that guarantees that contained references point only to contained references.''}
+Notice that the pre-conditions of \ls{read} and \ls{write} require the reference to be contained, yet for simplicity, we often elide this detail from the other sections of the paper.